topeterk/HitCounterManager/README.md

 After first execution a configuration file will be stored within %localappdata%\HitCounterManager.

 ### Configuring CLR browser plugin for OBS
-The pre-delivered [HitCounterNumeric.html] (HitCounterNumeric.html) or [HitCounterYesNo.html] (HitCounterYesNo.html) will update themself once a second, so there should be no need to render more frames than one every second.
+The pre-delivered [HitCounterNumeric.html] (HitCounterNumeric.html) or [HitCounterYesNo.html] (HitCounterYesNo.html) or [HitCounterNoDeath.html] (HitCounterNoDeath.html) will update themself every two seconds, so there should be no need to render more frames than one every second.
 However, to speed up loading time and to give the browser the opportunity doing some background tasks, it should be a slightly higher number.
 > By now I created a 400 to 800 pixel wide window and run it with 3 FPS without issues so far.
 > Recommended: FPS between 3 and 10